simonsobs/ocs/docs/developer/clients.rst

 Replies from Operation methods
 ==============================

-The responses from Operation methods is a tuple, (success, message, session).
+The responses from Operation methods is a tuple, (status, message, session).
 The elements of the tuple are:

   ``status``